dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 ### Motor Control

-Motors can be turned on and off through APIs in the DJI Mobile SDK.
+Motors can be turned on and off through APIs in the DJI Onboard SDK.
 Motors can only be turned off when the aircraft is not flying.
 Motors will not turn on if there are [IMU](#IMU-Inertial-Measurement-Unit) or Compass calibration errors, or if the IMU is still pre-heating.

 ### Beginning and Ending Flights

-Aircraft take-off and landing can be automated through APIs in the DJI Mobile SDK.
+Aircraft take-off and landing can be automated through APIs in the DJI Onboard SDK.
 Takeoff is considered complete when the aircraft is hovering 1.2 meters (4 feet) above the ground.
 Automatic take-off can only be initiated when the motors are off.

 When a automated land command is sent, the aircraft will descend at it's current position and land.